 Distracting only slightly from the compelling singularity of the novel and the enchantress-like mystique of the otherwise ordinary Lisbon sisters is Eugenides’s magnetic prose, which soars throughout the narrative with delightful flair and a dry, darkly humorous edge.
 His ability to weave through the intricacies of language and emerge with art is just beautiful; his writing is rough-hewn and elegant all at once.
 With inimitable style and boldness, The Virgin Suicides is fascinating and disturbing, drawing an arresting line between the constraints of sexual repression and the inevitability of mortality.

-The Virgin Suicides was my June pick for the TBR Pile Challenge; I've been meaning to read it since before I can remember, and it was certainly worth the wait.
+; I've been meaning to read it since before I can remember, and it was certainly worth the wait.
 There's something so incredible about this novel to me; I can't really put my finger on it, but hopefully I gave voice to it in some degree above.
 This is one of the rare occasions when I saw the film adaptation before seeing the book, but it didn't hinder my experience at all.
 (Actually, everything just seems to look a little more ethereal overlaid with Sofia Coppola's wonderful imagery, doesn't it?)